Jenna Supp-Montgomerie

 Research interests

-- Religion and media
+- Religion and infrastructure

 - Critical theory